 - These accounts sometimes come with budgeting advice.

 - You are charged an administration fee of between £5 and £15 a month.
 However, some social housing landlords and councils have been working with credit unions to offer tenants current accounts with lower fees.
-If your landlord is one of them, they may pay the administration fee for you.
+If your landlord is one of them, they might pay the administration fee for you.

-Opening a jam jar account
+Opening a jam-jar account

-You can also search online for ‘jam jar accounts’ to see where you can get one and to compare different providers’ fees and services.
+You can also search online for ‘jam-jar accounts’ to see where you can get one and to compare different providers’ fees and services.